7 Best generators for your RV air conditioner (Full reviews)

 How long will my generator last?

-The lifespan of a portable generator will obviously depend on the type that you buy.
-If I had to give a number, the average lifespan will be between 10,000 to 30,000 hours.
-This number will depend on the quality of the unit, the frequency of use, and how well it is maintained
+The lifespan of a portable generator will depend on the type you buy.
+If I had to give a number, the average lifespan would be 10,000 to 30,000 hours.
+This number will depend on the quality of the unit, the frequency of use, and how well it is maintained.

 If longevity is your main concern, stick to brands like Honda or Champion.